Now Reading

 Engage in Exercise

 Exercise also releases endorphins, natural painkillers, and mood enhancers, helping to reduce anxiety and create a sense of overall well-being.
-Exercise can improve sleep quality, which is vital for reducing stress and anxiety levels.
+Exercise can also improve sleep quality, which is vital for reducing stress and anxiety levels.

 Sleep, rest, and recharge